 How much fat should you consume?

-If you have high LDL cholesterol levels, it's good to keep the intake of saturated fat in moderation.
-It's recommended that you don't consume more than 5-10% from your daily calories from saturated fats.
+If you have high LDL cholesterol levels, keep the intake of saturated fats in your diet low.

 What fats to use with what cooking methods?

 It's important to keep cooking oil smoke point in mind depending what cooking method you plan to use.
-Cooking oils that have a low smoke point, can break down under high heat, leading to creating free-radicals harmful for our health.
+However it is recommended to keep the temperatures for cooking low- preferably below 170C (338F).
+Cooking oils that have a low smoke point, can break down under high heat, leading to creating free-radicals that can be harmful for our health.
+Do not re-heat the same oil twice to cook with it.

-Saturated fats are better too use for high heat cooking than polyunsaturated fats, as they are more resistant to oxidation and damage caused by high-heat cooking methods.
-Polyunsaturated fats are better to top of cooked meals, salads, add to dips, salad dressings.
+Saturated fats are better to use for high heat cooking than polyunsaturated fats, as they are more resistant to oxidation and damage caused by high-heat cooking methods.
+Polyunsaturated fats and monounsaturated fats are better to top of cooked meals, salads, add to dips, salad dressings.

 For topping salads, ready made meals, in dips, salad dressings, spreads: